fenguoerbian/notes/readme.md

 Existing topics are:

+- Hypothesis testing:

-- Hypothesis testing: t-test, binomial test and chisq test
+    - Different testings, such as t-test, binomial test and chisq test

 - Survival analysis: basic concept, logrank test and Cox's PH model